noahc3/apl-devcontainer/README.md

 - Your entire home directory is mounted at `/home/host` for accessing all repositories
 - The apl-dev-container directory is mounted at `/host` for easy access

-Clone AffinityPluginLoader (or any other project) in your home directory on the host, and you can build it directly using the containerized tools!
+Clone Affinity Plugin Loader (or any other project) in your home directory on the host, and you can build it directly using the containerized tools!

 ## Terminal Features